 Dog bite cases may seem fairly straightforward, but they are not.
 The insurance company providing homeowner’s insurance to the dog owner may get involved.
 The dog owner will also likely try many defenses to reduce the amount of compensation he or she is required to pay.
 A San Francisco dog bite lawyer can help.

-If you have been bitten or attacked by a dog and have sustained serious injuries, contact the personal injury lawyers at Willoughby Brod at (800) 427-7020.
+If you have been bitten or attacked by a dog and have sustained serious injuries, contact the personal injury lawyers at Brod Law Firm at (800) 427-7020.
 We know that accident victims have rights, and we will fight to ensure those rights are upheld.
 You do not have to recover from your injuries on your own.
 We will stand by your side and help you recover any damages you deserve.

 (image courtesy of Deonny Rantetandung)